lauralinares/lauralinares/content/project/statelesscultures.md

 date = "2016-04-27"

 # Project title.
-title = "Deep Learning"
+title = "Stateless Cultures"

 # Project summary to display on homepage.
-summary = "Lorem ipsum dolor sit amet, consectetur adipiscing elit."
+summary = "I am currently Research Assistant for the project Stateless Cultures"

 # Optional image to display on homepage (relative to `static/img/` folder).
-image_preview = "bubbles.jpg"
+image_preview = "stateless.jpg"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`